1. OIL & THE OLD DEEPS COLLIERY

 PHOTO LEFT: James Young [1811-1883]

 Despite Young’s comments, the flow of oil from the coal mine, though reduced in quantity, did not cease, and continued for many years.
 Young continued to buy the oil for refining at the Bathgate plant until 1859, when barrels were shipped from Pye Bridge via the port of Hull.
-This was stated in a letter from the Alfreton Iron Works dated 26th March 1859.
+This fact was stated in a letter from the Alfreton Iron Works dated 26th March 1859.

 The Geological Society Special Publication No. 465, titled “History of the European Oil and Gas Industry” records that James Young made a “…nostalgic return visit to Riddings from Scotland on 1st February 1868 and noted in his pocket diary ‘Wandered about H&R with Mr. Oakes looking at old places.
 The petrol is coming out at a rate of 200 galls a week.
 The old man Sawyer is working it under Mr. Horsley senior’”.
 Mr. Horsley, to whom Young refers, was an engineer and former Iron Works Manager, having been superseded by his son, Thomas Horsley a few years previously.

 Years later, oil was still flowing, although apparently only used by James Oakes & Company.
 A letter from a W. Thompson was published in the Derbyshire Times and Chesterfield Herald on 21st November 1947 regarding an anecdote told to him by his father, who worked at the Iron Works.
 He told his son that as late as the 1880’s oil was still being raised to the surface of the pit, and used for the lubrication of wagons and trams at the collieries owned and operated by the company.
+The Old Deeps Colliery finally closed in 1888.

 Sadly, the exact site of the refinery at the ironworks is not known.